-Tetracycline drugs such as minocycline may rarely cause a serious increase in pressure inside the skull (intracranial hypertension-IH).
+Minocycline may rarely cause a serious increase in pressure inside the skull (intracranial hypertension-IH).
 The risk of this side effect is greater for women of childbearing age who are overweight or who have had IH in the past.
 If IH develops, it usually goes away after minocycline is stopped; however, there is a chance of permanent vision loss or blindness.
-Get medical help right away if you have: persistent/severe headache, vision changes (such as blurred/double vision, decreased vision, sudden blindness), persistent nausea/vomiting.
+Get medical help right away if you have: severe/lasting headache, vision changes (such as blurred/double vision, decreased vision, sudden blindness), nausea/vomiting that doesn't stop.

-This medication may rarely cause a severe intestinal condition (Clostridium difficile-associated diarrhea) due to a resistant bacteria.
-This condition may occur while receiving therapy or even weeks to months after treatment has stopped.
-Do not use anti-diarrhea products or narcotic pain medications if you have the following symptoms because these products may make them worse.
-Tell your doctor right away if you develop persistent diarrhea, abdominal or stomach pain/cramping, or blood/mucus in your stool.
+This medication may rarely cause a severe intestinal condition due to a bacteria called C. difficile.
+This condition may occur during treatment or weeks to months after treatment has stopped.
+Tell your doctor right away if you develop: diarrhea that doesn't stop, abdominal or stomach pain/cramping, blood/mucus in your stool.

-Use of this medication for prolonged or repeated periods may result in oral thrush or a new yeast infection (oral or vaginal fungal infection).
-Contact your doctor if you notice white patches in your mouth, a change in vaginal discharge or other new symptoms.
+Use of this medication for prolonged or repeated periods may result in oral thrush or a new yeast infection.
+Contact your doctor if you notice white patches in your mouth, a change in vaginal discharge, or other new symptoms.

 A very serious allergic reaction to this drug is rare.
-However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, skin lesions/sores, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, loss of appetite/weight loss, new or worsening swelling/pain in the joints, swollen glands, chest pain, fast/irregular heartbeat, severe stomach/abdominal pain, yellowing eyes/skin, dark urine.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: fever that doesn't go away, new or worsening lymph node swelling, rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.